X-ray magnetic circular dichroism and resonant inelastic X-ray scattering explained: role of many-body correlation and valence fluctuations: Results

-In our AIM model, effect of CT is treated with strong hopping on top of small CT energy, and full consideration of CT enables us to capture simultaneously the valence fluctuations of Mn $d$ electrons ranging from $d^3$ to $d^{10}$.
+In our AIM model, we treat the charge fluctuations of CT states more rigorously, since the CT effects are explicitly captured through strong hopping combined with a small CT energy.
+Full consideration of CT of all orders enables us to capture simultaneously the valence fluctuations of Mn $d$ electrons ranging from $d^n$ to $d^{10}$ ($n=3,4$).
 Hence, our ground multiplet state well accounts for the CT nature beyond $d^{n+1}L^1$.
-The dynamic charge fluctuation is better treated in our model than the conventional partial CT approaches, and as shown in Fig.~\ref{Fig_mcd_th}(a) and (b), we successfully described the key features of the experimental XAS and MCD spectra.
-This result demonstrates the importance of the full CT treatment, hence, the inclusion of the appropriate mixed-valence nature of Mn ions, in the comprehensive account of the XAS and XMCD spectra of metallic LSMO.
+Calculated ground multiplet state is composed of approximately 27\% $d^3 L^0$, 49\% $d^4 L^1$, 21\% $d^5 L^2$, and 3\% $d^6L^3$ configurations for Mn$^{4+}$, and 32\% $d^4 L^0$, 50\% $d^5 L^1$, 16\% $d^6 L^2$, and 2\% $d^7 L^3$ configurations for Mn$^{3+}$, demonstrating significant contribution of CT beyond $d^{n+1}L^1$ (see Supplementary Note 1).
+For LSMO, to properly describe the XMCD spectra, CT states up to at least $d^{n+3}L^3$ must be included (see Supplementary Note 5).
+Because dynamic charge fluctuations are more rigorously treated in our model than in partial CT approaches, we can successfully reproduce the key features of the experimental XAS and XMCD spectra.
+As shown in Fig.~\ref{Fig_mcd_th}(a) and (b), we clearly identify the more extended subpeak structure at $L_3$ and good account of the positive double-peak structure at $L_2$ XMCD spectra.
+These results underscore the importance of the full CT treatment, hence, the proper inclusion of the mixed-valence nature of Mn ions, for the comprehensively understanding the core-level spectra of metallic LSMO.

+We further investigate the role of the Jahn-Teller (JT) distortion.
+While its role is less prominent for XAS, JT distortion plays a crucial role in shaping the fine structures of the XMCD as shown in Fig.~\ref{Fig_mcd_th}(b), particularly at the $L_2$ edge.
+Without the JT effect, between two peaks, a negative signal emerges at a relative photon energy of about 14 eV.
+Only when the $C$-type JT order explicitly is considered ($\theta_{JT} = 2\pi/3$ or $4\pi/3$), the characteristic positive two-peak structure is robustly reproduced in the calculated XMCD spectra.
+This also provides the strong evidence that the JT effect persists even in the metallic phases of LSMO.
+See Supplementary Note 6 for the detailed analysis of the JT effects.

 Now we include many-body correlation of core-valence states and systematically investigate the XMCD spectral evolution as functions of the CT and CVEC effects together.
 To this end, here, we adjust the hopping strengths and Slater-Condon parameters of core-valence orbitals using two scale parameters $r$ and $s$, such that $V_{pd\sigma}=-2 \times r$ and $V_{pd\pi}= 1 \times r$ eV, and $F_{pd}^2= 5.7508\times s$, $G_{pd}^1= 4.2864\times s$ and $G_{pd}^3 = 2.4382\times s$ eV.
 Hence, $r$ and $s$ act as a scaling factor for each CT and CVEC channel (Fig.~\ref{Fig_mcd_th}(c)).
 When both effects are absent ($r=0, s=0$), the $L_3$-edge XMCD spectra consist of a main peak with a negative sign and a subpeak with a positive sign, and corresponding $L_2$-edge has the opposite composition, a main peak with a positive and subpeak with a negative sign as expected ~\cite{van1986experimental,stohr1995determination,chen1995experimental,thole1992x,carra1993x}.
 With excluding the CVEC effect ($s=0$), we vary the strength of the CT channel.
 As we increase the hopping strengths ($r=0.5$), the positive (negative) subpeak in the $L_3$-edge ($L_2$-edge) progressively diminishes, and the negative (positive) main peak bifurcates to give two-peak structures.
 When full CT effects are included ($r=1$), the subpeak signatures are all gone, and we observe two negative peaks in the $L_3$-edge and two positive peaks in the $L_2$-edge, both evolved from the main peak in the ($r=0, s=0$) case (Fig.~\ref{Fig_mcd_th}(c)).